dotnet/docs-maui/docs/user-interface/handlers/create.md

                 }
             };

-            // Create a ViedoView and position it in the RelativeLayout _videoView = new VideoView(context)
+            // Create a VideoView and position it in the RelativeLayout _videoView = new VideoView(context)
             {
                 LayoutParameters = new RelativeLayout.LayoutParams(LayoutParams.MatchParent, LayoutParams.MatchParent)